Read our 2017 Report Card for Schneider.

 Jan 23, 2013.
 Passed 285/144.

-From Jan 2013 to Jun 2017, Schneider missed 23 of 1,526 roll call votes, which is 1.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2013 to Jan 2018, Schneider missed 28 of 1,957 roll call votes, which is 1.4%.
+This is better than the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 22 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|